-Confidential personal, pastoral and vocational counselling is available to you through the Student Life department.
-There is a nominal fee for personal counselling.
+Confidential personal counselling is available to you through the Student Life department.
+Counselling is free for the first 5 appointments and a nominal fee is applied for further sessions.
+For more information or to book an appointment, please visit our counselling page: ambrose.edu/counselling.